-Mapo tofu (pronounced mapo doufu in Mandarin, 麻婆豆腐) originates from China’s Sichuan Province.
-Legend has it that an old woman in Sichuan was known for serving a delicious tofu dish.
-This woman had one distinguishing physical characteristic: pock marks covered her face.
-And so her special dish came to be known as “pock-marked old woman’s tofu.”
-You can read more about the history of the dish in Fuchsia Dunlop’s post on The Guardian.
+Mapo tofu (pronounced mapo doufu in Mandarin), originates from China’s Sichuan Province.
+It’s a dish made with pork mince and tofu bathed in a spicy sauce.
+According to legend, an old lady from Sichuan, who had pock marks on her face, was known for serving a delicious tofu dish.
+Over time, her special dish came to be known as 麻婆豆腐, literally “pock-marked old lady’s tofu.”
+You can read more about the history of the dish in Fuchsia Dunlop’s article on The Guardian.

 WHAT IS MALA SPICE?

-The key to good mapo tofu is mala spice provided by red Sichuan peppercorns (大紅袍花椒) and chili pepper flakes.
+The key to good mapo tofu is the mala spice provided by red Sichuan peppercorns (大紅袍花椒).
 Mapo tofu was my introduction to the tongue numbing sensation of Sichuan peppercorns.
 When you bite into one of those peppercorns, you’ll feel a slight tingling on the tip of your tongue.
 In a few short moments, the tingling feeling transitions into a slight numbing sensation.
 It is a strangely addictive experience that is common when eating Sichuan cooking.

-The phrase that describes the unique level of spiciness associated with Sichuan cuisine is called mala (麻辣).
+The phrase that describes the unique spice sensation associated with Sichuan cuisine is called mala (麻辣).
 In Chinese, “麻” means “numb” and “辣” means “spicy.”
-The combination of Sichuan peppercorns and chili flakes provide the distinctive mala spice.
+The combination of Sichuan peppercorns and chili flakes provide the distinctive mala flavor in Sichuan-style cooking.

 PREPARE THE TOFU

 One thing to note about cooking with silken tofu is that they crumble very easily.
-As a result, you won’t want to toss them in the wok for too long.
-To heat the tofu thoroughly, soak chopped tofu cubes in hot water for 5 to 8 minutes.
-Then, add them to the sauce.
-I read in a Chinese cookbook that soaking the tofu also helps to firm it up.
+As a result, you won’t want to toss them in the wok too much.
+To heat the tofu thoroughly, boil some water with a bit of salt.
+Then, turn off the heat and soak the tofu cubes in hot water while you prepare the sauce.

 PREPARE THE SAUCE